 The Ashburton branch of the Berry family

 There are several problems with researching the Berry family: there are a lot of them, they do not always register events where one might expect, and some of their records appear to be missing.
 In addition, to this day a lot of the males are called either John or Richard, although the tradition is for the eldest son to be called John, and a later son Richard.
 Some of the Berrys in the 1800s were disinclined to marry, even when they had children.
 The following is my attempt to disentangle some of their relationships from the middle of the 18th century.
-Disconnected entries are in italics, numbers in brackets indicate different people with the same name.
+It begins with disconnected entries in italics.
+Numbers in brackets indicate different people with the same name.

 Many thanks to Richard Berry for the information about naming patterns.